 - Alternate adding dry ingredients and sour cream.
 With the mixer running on the lowest possible speed, add one third of the dry ingredients.
 When they are mostly combined, scrape down the bowl and beater.
 Add half the sour cream and mix on low just until combined, then stop and scrape the bowl and beater again.
 Repeat, alternating the remaining dry and wet ingredients — dry, wet, dry — until just a few streaks of flour remain.
 Scrape down the bowl and beater and finish mixing by hand with a spatula to prevent over mixing.

 - Add blueberries.
-Before adding the blueberries, fill the bottom of the prepared loaf pan with about half an inch of plain cake batter, smoothed into the corners (about 350g of cake batter).
+Before adding the blueberries, fill the bottom of the prepared loaf pan with 350g of plain cake batter (about an inch deep) smoothed into the corners of the pan using a mini offset spatula.
 Then add the blueberries to the bowl with the remaining cake batter and gently fold them into the cake batter until evenly distributed.
 Scoop the batter into the loaf pan and smooth it out, pressing it down into the corners and sides of the pan so that there aren't any trapped air bubbles.
-Level off the top, covering any berries at the surface of the cake as best you can.
+Level off the top with an offset spatula, covering any berries at the surface of the cake as best you can.

 - Lemon sugar topping.
 Use your fingertips to rub the zest of half a lemon into 1 tablespoon sugar.
 Sprinkle 1 tablespoon plain sugar over the top of the cake batter, tilting, tapping, and shaking the pan as needed to get an even layer of sugar on top.
 Then sprinkle the lemon sugar over top.